 Sight fishing for large wild brown trout with experienced New Zealand fly fishing guide, Tony Entwistle.

 Nelson / Marlborough and the upper West Coast, are favourite destinations for anglers who love wild places and sight fishing for large brown trout in stunningly clear waters.

-Fish the amazing rivers in the north of New Zealand’s amazing South Island, with top kiwi fly fishing guide, Tony Entwistle, for some of the finest fly-fishing in the world.
+For some of the finest fly-fishing in the world, come fish the amazing rivers at the north of New Zealand’s South Island, with top kiwi fly fishing guide Tony Entwistle

 “If you are looking for a fly-fishing guide in the northern regions of New Zealand’s South Island to help you stalk some of the finest wild brown trout in the world, I have the skills and experience to really improve your chances of success.
 My commitment is to work with you and help create a truly memorable angling experience and lift your angling skills to new levels.

 From my base in Richmond (close to Nelson city), I strive to provide a high quality of service for all anglers who love to fly-fish.
 Guiding full time since 1980 gives me an in-depth knowledge of the wonderful fly fishing opportunities around the upper South Island.